CCTV General Questions

 What are the essential devices required for a video surveillance system?

 The basic components of a video surveillance system include at least one camera, either wired or wireless, and a storage solution for your video data.
 For more advanced functionality or the management of multiple cameras, a video management system (VMS) can be added.
-Which Type of Storage is Ideal?

 What businesses can benefit from video surveillance systems?